rselvan-tech/projects/my-kubernetes-the-hard-way/docs/02-compute-resources.md

 - Ensure VMs are assigned the above IP addresses
 - Ensure you can SSH into these VMs using the IP and private keys
 - Ensure the VMs can ping each other
-- Ensure the worker nodes have Docker installed on them.
-Version: 18.06
+- Ensure the worker nodes have Containerd installed on them.
-  > command `sudo docker version`
+  > command `sudo ctr version`

 ## Troubleshooting Tips